-This video explores how childhood emotional attachments affect our eating habits and how to create sustainable eating habits for adulthood.
+This video explores how childhood attachment affect our eating habits and how to create sustainable eating habits for adulthood.

 (Video note: I was trying new microphone and didn’t test sound before!
-My apologies.
-Audio is a bit jagged, but lesson learned.
-Thanks for your patience)
+My apologies.)

 Many people turn to food for comfort, but when you have a traumatic childhood this can lead to emotional eating.